Fundamentals of Cnidarian Microbe Symbioses

-We explore a range of approaches with the aim of enhancing coral climate resilience, including interspecific hybridisation followed by artificial selection, selective breeding and assisted gene flow, conditioning (epigenetic programming).
+We explore a range of approaches targeted at the coral host animal with the aim of enhancing coral climate resilience, including interspecific and intraspecific hybridisation, assisted gene flow, and conditioning (epigenetic programming).

 Microbiologically influenced corrosion of metal surfaces in marine environments leads to corrosion rates of up to several millimetres per year.
 We use metagenomics to determine the corroding microbial community structure and their metabolic properties.